mohammedsafi1749/EMT-TL---SA-II/README.md

 2. Higher permittivity (ε) materials can store more energy.
 3. The limit is dielectric breakdown (maximum electric field before failure).

-## 3. Energy Density of an Inductor
+## 3. ENERGY DENSITY OF A INDUCTOR
 An inductor is a coil that stores energy in its magnetic field when current flows.

 ### Energy Stored in an Inductor